learn-co-curriculum/dsc-intervals-with-t-distribution/README.md

 Let's try this out in practice.

-First, we start with a sample that we'll use to calculate the population mean with a 95% confidence.
+First, we start with a sample of patient cholesterol levels that we'll use to calculate the population mean with a 95% confidence.

 ```python